simplesamlphp/simplesamlphp-module-negotiate/docs/negotiate.md

 accounts and the likes.
 The LDAP lookup will authorize and fetch attributes as defined by SimpleSamlPhp metadata.

-'hostname', 'enable_tls', 'debugLDAP', 'timeout' and 'base' are self-explanatory.
+'hostname', 'enable_tls', 'debugLDAP', 'timeout', 'base' and 'referrals' are self-explanatory.
 Read the documentation of the LDAP auth module for more information. 'attr' is the attribute that will be used to look up user objects in the directory after extracting it from the Kerberos session.
 Default is 'uid'.

 For LDAP directories with restricted access to objects or attributes Negotiate implements 'adminUser' and 'adminPassword'. adminUser must